-At the beginning of the internship year, interns are invited to a Welcome Lunch with internship supervisors and PGY3 psychiatry resident colleagues.
+At the beginning of the internship year, interns are invited to a Welcome Lunch with internship supervisors, psychology externs and postdoctoral residents, and PGY3 psychiatry resident colleagues.
 The purpose of the mixer is to get to know one another, to strengthen relationships among the interns, and to prepare for the upcoming internship year.
 This event is held at the BHP.